August 1922

 Lawlor (2011), pg 318

 Liam Lynch abandons his HQ in Buttevant, Co.
-Cork after burning the barracks and, along with his staff, retreat to the mountainous area bear Ballyvourney.
+Cork after burning the barracks and, along with his staff, retreat to the mountainous area near Ballyvourney.

 Horgan (2018), pg 270

-At the annual conference, Labour criticises the anti-Treatyites for acting without popular support but also criticises pro-Treaty government for waging war without Dáil support.
+At its annual conference, Labour criticises the anti-Treatyites for acting without popular support but also criticises pro-Treaty government for waging war without Dáil support.

 Curran J M (1980), pg 245

 Pro-Treaty Lieutenant Commandant Edward O’Brien is shot dead when he goes with his troops to investigate a fire at the unoccupied Shorecourse barracks in Waterford city.
 It is believed that it was an ambush targeted at O’Brien (a Waterford native).
-See August 19th.
+See Aug-19-22/4.

 A Waterford native, John O’Keeffe, is killed in crossfire during an ambush in Mullinavat in Co.
 Kilkenny.